awsdocs/aws-lambda-developer-guide/doc_source/samples-blank.md

 const lambda = new AWS.Lambda()
 ```

-Instrumenting theAWS SDK client adds an additional node to the service map and more detail in traces\.
+Instrumenting the AWS SDK client adds an additional node to the service map and more detail in traces\.
 In this example, the service map shows the sample function calling the Lambda API to get details about storage and concurrency usage in the current Region\.

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/blank-servicemap.png)

 The trace shows timing details for the invocation, with subsegments for function initialization, invocation, and overhead\.
-The invocation subsegment has a subsegment for theAWS SDK call to the `GetAccountSettings` API operation\.
+The invocation subsegment has a subsegment for the AWS SDK call to the `GetAccountSettings` API operation\.

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/blank-trace.png)

 You can include the X\-Ray SDK and other libraries in your function's deployment package, or deploy them separately in a Lambda layer\.
-For Node\.js, Ruby, and Python, the Lambda runtime includes theAWS SDK in the execution environment\.
+For Node\.js, Ruby, and Python, the Lambda runtime includes the AWS SDK in the execution environment\.

 ## Dependency management with layers<a name="samples-blank-dependencies"></a>